Types of marketing collateral:

 No matter how well-known your brand is, you will always have to approach different audiences when creating marketing collateral.
 Targeting different audiences with the right marketing collateral will help you generate leads, promote new products and campaigns, entice prospective customers, re-engage existing customers, and make yourself more publicly known.

-This guide will detail the most important types of marketing collateral you should include in your repertoire and explain how and when to use each type.
+This guide will detail the most important types of marketing collateral you should include in your communications strategy and explain how and when to use each type.

 Chapter 1: What are marketing collaterals?